Where will I put my hypertufa in winter?

 I have a large new-to-me potting bench/shelf.
 A neighbor was getting rid of it, but I wanted it so that I could have my some of hypertufa bowls and troughs and various planters sitting on this for good drainage.
 I like it but will be painting it, probably brown, so it will blend with the rest of the garden.
 I think it will be a wonderful addition.

-Here in Ohio, we have been having some beautiful weather, almost a tease for what will be beginning soon.
-I love these mild sunny days and the beautiful blue skies.
-These days are perfect for campfires and hot dogs roasting, marshmallows, s’mores…that is the best part of fall.
+Here in Ohio, we have been having some cold and icy weather, almost a tease for what will be beginning soon.
+I loved those milder sunny days and the beautiful blue skies a few short weeks ago.
+Those days were perfect for campfires and hot dogs roasting, marshmallows, s’mores…that is the best part of fall.

 Be sure to check all your planters for weeds.
 We don’t want them getting all cozy and spending the winter in our hypertufa pots.
 Get rid of them now and when new growth starts in the spring there won’t be so much competition for the little hens and chicks as they increase the little families.
 Get out those needle nose pliers!